Early Kurdish nationalism: The end of the Ottoman Empire

 The Kurdish ethnonationalist movement that emerged following World War I and the end of the Ottoman Empire was largely in reaction to the changes taking place in mainstream Turkey, primarily radical secularization which the strongly Muslim Kurds abhorred, centralization of authority which threatened the power of local chieftains and Kurdish autonomy, and rampant Turkish nationalism in the new Turkish Republic which obviously threatened to marginalize them.

 In 1918, the prominent Kurdish nationalist Şerif Pasha pressed the British to adopt a policy supporting autonomous Kurdish regions throughout Kurdistan.
 He suggested that British officials be charged with appointing officials to administer the regions and control their finances.
 Strategically, he desired movement towards this plan to be made before the end of the war and the Paris Peace Conference. Şerif was not able to convince the British of this.
 However, his efforts to plead the cause of his people leading up to the Peace Conference impressed Western powers.
 Because of his friendship with Armenians, after he was chosen to represent the Kurds by various Kurdish nationalist organizations at the Peace Conference, a Kurdo-Armenian peace accord was reached between Şerif and Armenian representatives at the conference in 1919.
 The British persuaded the Kurdish and Armenian representatives to sign this Kurdish-Armenian declaration of solidarity against the Kemalists for strategic reasons.
 The British thought this would increase the likelihood of independent Kurdish and Armenian states that would create a buffer between British Mesopotamia and the Turks.

+In the aftermath of World War I, Persian Kurdistan went into widespread instability, with British officials describing the region as bordering on chaos and difficult to control or even fully understand.
+This stemmed from both Kurdish opposition to the return of Assyrian and Armenian refugees, often fueled by pan Islamic influences, and a deep dissatisfaction with Persian rule, which was widely perceived as weak and incapable of maintaining authority.
+Together, these factors intensified regional tensions and contributed to the growing momentum behind Kurdish nationalist aspirations and resistance to external control.

 The first opportunity for the Kurds to establish an independent state came with the collapse of the Ottoman Empire and the end of the First World War.
 In his Fourteen Points Programme for World Peace, US President Woodrow Wilson included the statement that non-Turkish minorities of the Ottoman Empire should be "assured of an absolute unmolested opportunity of autonomous development".
 Aside from the supporters of such sentiments in the US, Britain, France, and of course of Kurds, there were other aspects to consider.
 These included the operational breakup of the Ottoman Empire, the Kemalist movement, Russia's territorial ambitions, the status of the Christian Armenian population, and Britain's desire to preserve stability in and around its colonial possessions.